cbussick/obsidian-cycle-line/README.md

 "Cycle Line" is a plugin for [Obsidian](https://obsidian.md/).
 It allows you to change the line your cursor is currently in by cycling through different options:

-1. normal paragraph
+1. Normal paragraph

     ```plaintext
     I am a normal paragraph 👋🏻
     ```

-2. unordered list
+2. Unordered list

     ```plaintext
     - I am an unordered list 👋🏻
     ```

-3. checklist (unchecked)
+3. Checklist (unchecked)

     ```plaintext
     - [] I am an unchecked checklist 👋🏻
     ```

-4. checklist (checked)
+4. Checklist (checked)

     ```plaintext
     - [x] I am an unordered list 👋🏻
     ```

-5. ordered/numbered list
+5. Ordered list

     ```plaintext
     1. I am an ordered list 👋🏻